 The frontal lobe plays a critical role in the ability to plan ahead, make decisions, and juggle multiple tasks at once.
 When the frontal lobe has been injured, these functions can become more difficult, often resulting in the appearance of being unmotivated.

 It’s important to know that lack of motivation after brain injury does not mean the person is just being lazy.
-Rather, it’s a side effect of the brain injury that has made it difficult to pursue activity.
+Rather, it’s an effect of the brain injury that has made it difficult to pursue activity.

 If you believe that your loved one is struggling with adynamia (lack of motivation) after brain injury, schedule a visit to see a doctor.